Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Results

-2H-\ch{MoTe2} has a trigonal prismatic structure, where each molybdenum (Mo) atom is sandwiched between two tellurium (Te) atoms, forming a \ch{MoTe2} layer (see Fig.\,\ref{fig:MoTe2_structure}b).
+2H-\ch{MoTe2} has a trigonal prismatic structure, where each molybdenum (Mo) atom is sandwiched between two tellurium (Te) atoms, forming a \ch{MoTe2} layer (see Fig.\,\ref{fig:MoTe2_structure}B).
 These layers are stacked along the \textit{c}-axis by van der Waals interactions leading to inversion symmetry in the bulk crystal structure.
-Fig.\,\ref{fig:MoTe2_structure}c shows a typical STM topography of 2H-\ch{MoTe2} surface.
-The terraces are atomically flat but with occasional protrusions that can be attributed to intrinsic defects such as substitutional sites or vacancies (see SI Note 1 for sample preparation) \cite{guguchia_magnetism_2018}.
-The differential conductance measurement (d$I$/d$V_\mathrm{b}$) on the pristine area shows a gap of around 1.2\,eV (black curve in Fig.\,\ref{fig:MoTe2_structure}d), consistent with the semiconducting nature and previous measurements \cite{lezama_surface_2014,diaz_high_2016,zhu_defects_2017}.
-The defect sites exhibit several in-gap states (Fig.\,\ref{fig:MoTe2_structure}d).
-Depending on the specific type of defects, there are one or two states close to the conduction band (CB), i.e., at $V_\mathrm{b}$ $\approx$ 0.60\,V (blue curve) and $V_\mathrm{b}$ $\approx$ 0.32\,V and $V_\mathrm{b}$ $\approx$ 0.44\,V (green curve), respectively.
-In addition, both sites show a broad defect state at $V_\mathrm{b}$ $\approx$ -0.60\,V near the valence band (VB).
-As we will show later, the electronic properties have a crucial impact on the phonon excitation probability.
+Fig.\,\ref{fig:MoTe2_structure}C shows a typical STM topography of 2H-\ch{MoTe2} surface.
+The terraces are atomically flat but with occasional protrusions that can be attributed to intrinsic defects such as substitutional sites or vacancies (see Supplementary materials (SM) Note 1 for sample preparation) \cite{guguchia_magnetism_2018}.
+The differential conductance measurement (d$I$/d$V_\mathrm{b}$) on the pristine area shows a gap of around 1.2\,eV (black curve in Fig.\,\ref{fig:MoTe2_structure}D), consistent with the semiconducting nature and previous measurements \cite{lezama_surface_2014,diaz_high_2016,zhu_defects_2017}.
+The defect sites exhibit several in-gap states (Fig.\,\ref{fig:MoTe2_structure}D).
+Depending on the specific type of defects, there are one or two states close to the conduction band (CB), i.e., at $V_\mathrm{b}$ $\approx$ 0.60\,V ($d_\mathrm{1}$ in blue curve) and $V_\mathrm{b}$ $\approx$ 0.32\,V and $V_\mathrm{b}$ $\approx$ 0.44\,V ($d_\mathrm{2}$ and $d_\mathrm{3}$ in green curve), respectively.
+In addition, both sites show a broad defect state at $V_\mathrm{b}$ $\approx$ -0.60\,V ($d_\mathrm{4}$/$d_\mathrm{5}$) near the valence band (VB).
+As we will show later, the charging the defect states will have a crucial impact on the phonon excitation probability.